HalfDeadAnarchyst/RP-retro-Terminal/README.md

 You can access ITEM csv file by [this link](https://docs.google.com/spreadsheets/d/1J50qlpazz9-BZ9HpLJa7esmqiXov2bYRm--KeePo9i4/edit?gid=0#gid=0)

+> [!WARNING]
-When you save this file into the hidden_files folder, you ALWAYS should name it `items.csv`
+> When you save this file into the hidden_files folder, you ALWAYS should name it `items.csv`

 ITEM csv file consists of next headers:

-1. Name - this field doesn't shows in ITEM command and only used for PING command, when player encountered an item themselves
+1. **Name** - this field doesn't shows in ITEM command and only used for PING command, when player encountered an item themselves
-2. Type - doesn't affect anything, just shows in PING as part of the item
+2. **Type** - doesn't affect anything, just shows in PING as part of the item
-3. Category - While ITEM command is issued, this one is used to summarize items by Category.
+3. **Category** - While ITEM command is issued, this one is used to summarize items by Category.
 For an example, if you have 2 items of category FOOD with Entries 2 and 3, ITEM will show sum of 5
-4. Zone - used in ITEM command to show items in the current zone
+4. **Zone** - used in ITEM command to show items in the current zone
-5. Biolock - info for players, does this item requires authentification (finger, DNA, pass, anything)
+5. **Biolock** - info for players, does this item requires authentification (finger, DNA, pass, anything)
-6. Owner - used in ITEM command to show items of ther current owner
+6. **Owner** - used in ITEM command to show items of ther current owner
-7. Status - info for the players in PING
+7. **Status** - info for the players in PING
-8. Entries - amount of similiar items in the zone, used for p.3 to summarize the info
+8. **Entries** - amount of similiar items in the zone, used for p.3 to summarize the info
-9. Note - additional info for the players in PING
+9. **Note** - additional info for the players in PING

 While ITEM doesn't show full information, PING show everything about the one particular item